There are two types of herpes: oral and genital. They’re both common, and they’re both caused by viruses.

-The Centers for Disease Control and Prevention (CDC) estimates that among people 14 to 19 years old,
+The Centers for Disease Control and Prevention (CDC) estimates that among people ages 14 to 49 years old,

-It’s easier for genital herpes to spread from a male to a female, so females have a slightly higher risk.
+According to the Mayo Clinic, it’s easier for genital herpes to be transmitted from a male to a female, so females have a slightly higher risk of developing the infection.

 Herpes symptoms can be so mild that you don’t realize you have it.
-That’s one of the reasons it’s so easy to spread the virus to others.
+That’s one of the reasons it’s so easy to transmit the virus to others.